-But you can improve your chances of landing a new position quickly by following these simple tips:
+To help improve your chances of landing a new position quickly, try following these key steps:

-Highlight your experience from the last five to 10 years, emphasizing your most recent accomplishments.
-Also create a PDF of your résumé so you can easily upload it to online job sites or email it to the contact specified in the job posting.
+Highlight your experience from the last five to 10 years, emphasizing your latest accomplishments.
+Employers often focus on your most recent work history, so use the limited space to call out your strengths and share the skills most relevant to the position.
+Also, create a PDF of your resume so you can easily upload it to online job sites or email it to the contact specified in the job posting.

 - Get on LinkedIn

 Many employers and recruiters will review your online profiles, particularly LinkedIn, so be sure your online presence is professional.
 It’s not necessary to include everything from your resume, just highlight some of your accomplishments, experience and what you feel sets you apart from others in your field.
 Be creative and allow your personality to shine.
 Also, don’t skip the picture and include a professional-looking headshot.